-You may want to talk to your line manager, or someone in your personnel or human resources department, about how you are feeling.
+You may want to talk to your line manager, or someone in your human resources department, about how you are feeling.
 Talking about any problems or concerns you have might help them to support you or look for reasonable adjustments that would help you.

-Our helpline offers support to anyone affected by epilepsy (see back cover for contact details).
-The organisations listed on page 24 might also be able to help.
+Our helpline offers support to anyone affected by epilepsy (see page 1 for contact details).

+The organisations listed on pages 8 and 9 might also be able to help.

-for employers
+For employers